NVIDIA/NeMo/docs/source/asr/asr_language_modeling.rst

 .. code-block::

-    python train_kenlm.py --nemo_model_file <path to the .nemo file of the model> \
+    python train_kenlm.py --tokenizer_model_file <path to the .model or .nemo file of the model> \
-                              --train_file <path to the training text or JSON manifest file \
+                              --train_path <path to the training text or JSON manifest files> \
                               --kenlm_bin_path <path to the bin folder of KenLM library> \
                               --kenlm_model_file <path to store the binary KenLM model> \
                               --ngram_length <order of N-gram model> \
                               --preserve_arpa

-The train file specified by `--train_file` can be a text file or JSON manifest.
+The train file specified by `--train_path` can be a whitespace separeted list of text file, or JSON manifest, or folder.
 If the file's extension is anything other than `.json`, it assumes that data format is plain text.
 For plain text format, each line should contain one sample.
 For JSON manifest file, the file need to contain json formatted samples per each line like this: